 The good news is that Localist takes away your branding headaches.
 Things likes inconsistent formatting and brand inconsistencies will be a thing of the past.
 Our platform completely adopts your site’s brand, ensuring a seamless user experience that reduces landing page bounce rate significantly while helping your build consistency and event awareness across every live and virtual event.

-To learn more about how Localist maintains your event branding across multiple events — both live and virtual — contact us to request a personalized demo.
+To learn more about how Localist maintains your event branding across multiple events — both live and virtual — schedule a personalized demo.